Skip to main content

 An airtight container with a snap-lock lid and silicone gasket creates a physical barrier that weevils and their eggs cannot cross.
 Even if eggs are present in flour or rice when you buy it, they cannot spread to neighboring foods inside sealed containers.
 And if hatched adults are already in your pantry, they cannot enter a sealed container.

-Shazo's bulk pantry containers come in 9.5L and 11L for rice, flour, and sugar the three most common weevil targets.
+Shazo bulk pantry containers come in 9.5L and 11L for rice, flour, and sugar — the three most common weevil targets.
 The snap-lock lid and silicone gasket seal out moisture, air, and pests.
 BPA-free, food-grade material.
 Designed in New York, trusted by over 1 million families.

 Other Prevention Habits That Help

 Weevils are just one type of pantry pest.
-For a full guide to identifying and removing all common pantry bugs including moths, beetles, and ants, read How to Get Rid of Pantry Bugs Naturally and Fast.
+It is not that difficult to identify and removing all common pantry bugs including moths, beetles, and ants naturally.

 FAQs